Who are the EU's new Russian deplorables?

 That indicated Russia might put some European VIPs on its no-fly list.

-But if the EU looked so weak that Putin felt he could act with impunity, then he might escalate fighting in eastern Ukraine in spring in a more asymmetrical reaction, the EU diplomat said.
+But if the EU looked so weak that Putin felt he could act with impunity, then he might escalate fighting in eastern Ukraine in spring in an asymmetrical reaction, the EU diplomat said.

 "I wouldn't rule it out.
 Russia sees sanctions as a hostile act and they often react to threats by attacking," he said.